Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.91).
+- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.93).

-- His most recent appearance came on Wednesday, Aug.
-2 against the St. Louis Cardinals, when the right-hander threw four innings, surrendering seven earned runs while allowing nine hits.
+- In his most recent appearance on Wednesday, the righty went five innings against the Milwaukee Brewers, allowing two earned runs while surrendering two hits.

-- The 27-year-old has put together a 4.43 ERA and 10.9 strikeouts per nine innings in 22 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.